eusoubrasileiro/ipp-sermons/challenges/README.md

 Let's then mix this sentence transformer approach with the previous question to create a model that responds: should I merge or not (yes or no)?
 That model will be used to test whether a new fragment should be added or not.
 I like your idea of adding a word of the candidate fragment each time and calculate a new sentence embedding.
 I thought about using this to feed in the model (ExtraTreeClassifier Binary) as well but maybe that's too much.

+### Low quality audio

+Some sermons are so bad tha we can't understand what's been said.
+Trucks and other sounds make it almost useless audio.
+Maybe use the probabilty score of words from forced alignment to calculate so kind of quality score to warn the users... like : 'this is very bad quality of audio'.
+For example: '13-11-2020 - Igreja de Cristo no Antigo Testamento (1)'